-- 52.1 Subject to the following sub-rule, these Rules and Constitution or any part of it may be amended, modified or repealed by a special resolution passed at a general meeting. - 52.2 Sections 136 and 601DH of the Corporations Act as well as Division 5 of Chapter 5 of the Schedule 1 of the Act also provides for how the name of the Organisation and its Rules and Constitution may be changed.
+- 52.1 Subject to the following sub-rule, these Rules and Constitution or any part of it may be amended, modified or repealed by a special resolution passed at a general meeting. - 52.2 Sections 136 and 601DH of the Corporations Act as well as Division 5 of Chapter 5 of the Act also provides for how the name of the Organisation and its Rules and Constitution may be changed.

-Note: sections 158(1) and 159 (both of which are in Division 5 of Chapter 5 of Schedule 1 of the Act relevantly provide as follows:
+Note: sections 158(1) and 159 (both of which are in Division 5 of Chapter 5 of the Act relevantly provide as follows: